If you do not find an answer to your question below, click here to contact us.

 No money will be distributed at this time.
 NCSP Settlement Class Counsel will continue to pursue the lawsuit against the Non-Settling Defendants.
 At a later time, NCSP Settlement Class Counsel will request that the Court approve a plan of allocation, award attorneys’ fees, permit the reimbursement of certain litigation costs and expenses, and award service awards for the class representatives.
 You will receive further notice and an opportunity to make a claim or object to these requests.
 See Question 20 for more information regarding NCSP Settlement Class Counsel’s attorneys’ fees, costs, and expenses.
 All Settlement funds that remain after payment of the Court ordered attorneys’ fees, expenses, and service awards will be distributed at the conclusion of the lawsuit or as ordered by the Court.

-The Settlement Agreement in paragraphs 15 and 16 (titled “Settlement Release”) describes these “Released Claims” and the “Released Parties” in necessary legal terminology, so read these sections carefully.
-The Settlement Agreement, along with any addenda thereto, is available here or in the public court records on file in this lawsuit.
-For questions regarding the Releases or what they mean, you can also contact one of the lawyers listed in Question 17 for free, or you can talk to your own lawyer at your own expense.
+The Atkore Defendants’ Settlement Agreement in paragraphs 14 and 15 and the Northern Pipe and Vinyltech Defendants’ Settlement Agreement in paragraphs 16 and 17 (titled “NCSPs’ Release” and “Further Release”) describe these “Released Claims” and the “Atkore Released Parties” and “Released Parties” in necessary legal terminology, so read these sections carefully.
+The Settlement Agreements are available here or in the public court records on file in this lawsuit.
+For questions regarding the Releases or what they mean, you can also contact one of the lawyers listed in Question 18 for free, or you can talk to your own lawyer at your own expense.

 If You are an individual:

-- Your full name, current mailing address, email address, and telephone number
+Your full name, current mailing address, email address, and telephone number;

-- Your signature;
+Your signature;

 If You are a business:

-- Your company’s full name, current mailing address, email address, and telephone number;
+Your company’s full name, current mailing address, email address, and telephone number;

-If Your Exclusion Request includes an Assignment from another business or person, then in addition to the above information, your Exclusion Request must:
+If Your Exclusion Request includes an assignment from another business or person, then in addition to the above information, Your Exclusion Request must:

-- Identify the name of the assignor and the assignee;
+Identify the name of the assignor and the assignee;

-- Provide a copy of the signed assignment agreement; and
+Provide a copy of the signed assignment agreement; and

 In re PVC Antitrust Litigation